All prerequisite coursework needs to be completed before the program start date with C grades or higher.

 Bachelor's degree options

 Rochester, Minnesota, students pursuing the Bachelor of Science in Health Professions (BSHP) degree option should review the University of Minnesota Rochester (UMR) admission requirements.
-BSHP students will be jointly admitted to UMR and Mayo School of Health Sciences.
+BSHP students are jointly admitted to UMR and Mayo Clinic School of Health Sciences.
 Students pursuing the BSHP option must complete all courses listed under the prerequisites section and must also complete general psychology, general chemistry, microbiology with a lab and statistics.

 Students pursuing the certificate option should refer to the prerequisite requirements below.